cuba-platform/cuba-sdk/Readme.md

 - `sdk` - prints current SDK status
 - `sdk properties` - prints configured SDK properties.
 Specific properties can be printed with `--n` or `--name` additional parameters, for example `sdk properties --n sdk.export.path`
-- `sdk setup` - run SDK configuration.
-This command will configure SDK properties and download, install and configure *m2* and nexus repository.
+- `sdk init` - init SDK.
+This command will configure SDK properties and download, install and configure *Gradle*.
 For already configured SDK this command will not cleanup current SDK metadata
+- `sdk setup-nexus` - setup embedded Nexus repository.
+This command will download, install and configure Nexus repository.
 - `sdk cleanup` - cleanup SDK metadata and remove all artifacts from local *m2* repository and from embedded Nexus repository.
 If `--local-only` flag provided then only local *m2* repository will be cleaned
 - `sdk set-license` - set license key and configure Premium repositories for *source* repository
 - `sdk check-updates` - check available minor updates for framework and addons.
 Specific target repository can be configured with `--r` or `--repository` additional parameters, example `sdk import --r sdk2`.
 If `--no-upload` additional parameter presented then SDK archive will be imported to local *m2* repository only.